BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-granite-state-ocean.md

 </p>

 <p>
-We can often be quite hard on ourselves, especially among those of us who are conscientious and hard-working by nature.
+We can often be quite hard on ourselves, especially those of us who are conscientious and hard-working by nature.
 Bronnie Ware is an Australian palliative care worker and author.
 She works providing care to people who are in the process of dying, whether from a terminal illness or simply from old age.
 She is the author of the internationally bestselling memoir <i>The Top Five Regrets of the Dying</i>. -https://bronnieware.com/blog/regrets-of-the-dying/